 Vegetarianism under the Microscope

 As you know, vegetarianism is a lifestyle that involves banning meat from your menu.
-The different stands its adepts took throughout time regarding the suitability of the other animal products in their diet, have lead to the development of several different varieties.
+The different stands its adepts took throughout time regarding the suitability of the other animal products in their diet, have to lead to the development of several different varieties.
 Below are some notable varieties of vegetarianism.

 - Vegans – They do not eat animal products at all